 Beneficiaries are allowed to include up to 12% indirect cost recovery on total direct costs per contract (overheads).

-Please read all of the requirements carefully before submitting to ensure that your proposal will be assessed.
+Please read all of the requirements carefully before submitting the form to ensure that your proposal will be assessed.
 Proposals that do not meet all eligibility requirements (for both the applicant and the costs) will not be evaluated by the selection committee.

 Eligible proposals will be evaluated based on: